alterationx10/rockthejvm.github.io/_posts/2022-06-18-zio-streams.md

 ## Handling Failures

-> I think some concrete examples with outputs will illustrate the concepts here
-> better.
-Same with orElseEither, catchSome, catchAll.

 Illustrating failures can be a little lack-luster in a less-interactive medium, suh as reading a blog post.
 For example, we might declare a example of stream with a failure as